-June is Pride month, this year a time where the Covid-19 pandemic has all but shut down the glitz and glamour of the Pride parades.
-Pride will be a little quieter this year, but I will change my profile picture in solidarity, donate to an LGBTQ cause and reflect on the queer community and my place within it.
+June is Pride month.
+Post-pandemic Pride may still be a little quieter this year, but I will change my profile picture in solidarity, donate to an LGBTQ cause and reflect on the queer community and my place within it.

 The way I look at it is simple: Love is Love.
 Whether you are gay, straight, bi, pan, asexual and everything in between.